What the hell is Agility: Do you know how to explain it without hesitations?

-You must take this knowledge and integrate it in every single training!
+You must take this knowledge and integrate it into every single training!

 First, introduce in your classes a bunch of perceptual and decision-making exercises, with appropriate stimulus and responses.
 You must adapt those exercises to the classes you have in your Dojo.

-Second, you should focus not only on decision-making speed but also in accuracy/precision.
+Second, you should focus not only on decision-making speed but also on accuracy/precision.
 You must stimulate your students to make the right decision, not only the fastest.